opensouls/emobot-discordbot/README.md

-# WhisPier bot
+# EmoBot

-This discord repo provides everything you need to create your own SamanthaAGI discord bot - the same as from http://meetsamantha.ai
+This discord repo provides everything you need to create your own EmoBotAGI discord bot - the same as from http://meetsamantha.ai

-Samantha uses the [SocialAGI](https://github.com/opensouls/SocialAGI) library to create her digital soul through just a few commands.
+EmoBot uses the [SocialAGI](https://github.com/opensouls/SocialAGI) library to create her digital soul through just a few commands.

-The [SocialAGI](https://github.com/opensouls/SocialAGI) library gives Samantha a basic introspective thought process on every message to make her feel more alive and agentic in dialog.
+The [SocialAGI](https://github.com/opensouls/SocialAGI) library gives EmoBot a basic introspective thought process on every message to make her feel more alive and agentic in dialog.

 ## Discord integration tutorial